Types of Karma (Jainism): Vedaniya Karma

 With gods and men the sata vedaniya is predominant, although, also with the former at the time of the downfall from the celestial world, and with the latter through cold and heat, death and accident, pain can be produced.
 Animals and infernal beings experience chiefly the asata vedaniya, although, also, at the birth of a Jina or on a similar occasion, they can experience a feeling of pleasure.

 Duration of Karmas

-The maximum duration of attachment of karma is 7 Quadrillion Sagaropama or 7 x 10^225 Years.
+The maximum duration of attachment of karma is 7 Quadrillion Sagaropama or 7 × 10^225 Years.
 A Sagaropama or "ocean measured year"equals 10^210 Years.
 It is derived from Sanskrit word sagara or ocean.
 The minimum amount of time is less than one muharta.
 The maximum and minimum time for which the karmas remain bound to our consciousness depends on the type of karma which is as follows: